UriyaHarpeness/wikitree/README.md

 ### Building

-After installing all the requirements, building the project is a straight-forward as it can be.
+After installing all the requirements, building the project is as straight-forward as it can be.

 ```
 cmake .